Overpacking for Antarctica

-THESE Slippers: On the boat the majority of the time I wore my wool Mahabis slippers with the detachable rubber sole attached.
+Mahabis Slippers: On the boat the majority of the time I wore my wool Mahabis slippers with the detachable rubber sole attached.
 I was SO HAPPY I brought these.
 I would wear them to the mud room to get suited up in my pants and boots, and they were so easy to get on and off.
 They were also waterproof (enough) to run up on the wet deck when a humpback whale sighting was announced over the loudspeaker.

-Sunblock and SPF chapstick: There’s a hole in ozone over Antarctica, you’ll get burned even when its cloudy if you don’t block up.
+Sunblock and SPF chapstick: There’s a hole in ozone over Antarctica, you’ll get burned even when its cloudy if you don’t block up!

 Warm glove combinations: You’ll want warm waterproof snow mittens or gloves, but you’ll also want glove liners so that when you take off your big gloves you can use your camera or touch screen phone without exposing your bare hands.
-I eventually gave up on the bulky mittens and used my touch screen glove liners under fleece-lined wool fingerless mittens from Muji.
-This combo wasn’t waterproof but with the exception of one very wet zodiac ride it was the most practical and warm option.
+I eventually gave up on the bulky mittens and used my touch screen glove liners under fleece-lined wool fingerless mittens (from Muji).
+This combo wasn’t waterproof but with the exception of one very wet zodiac ride, it was the most practical and warm option.
 I had also bought a pair of sleek waterproof gloves from REI, but they were horribly cold and not touch screen compatible, so they were useless.

 For the full list of everything I packed to go to Buenos Aires, Patagonia and Antarctica click here.
-I keep lists like these that I copy and update for future trips, adding and removing things depending on what was and wasn’t useful, the weather and my needs for each trip.
+I keep lists like these that I copy and update for future trips, adding and removing things depending on what was and wasn’t useful, and the weather and my needs for each trip.
 Especially useful items are highlighted in red, and things that I didn’t use and shouldn’t have packed are crossed out.
 Like I said, I overpack!